CMed01/portfolio-milestone-3/README.md

 ### __Code__

-* [AskPython](https://www.askpython.com/python/examples/create-minesweeper-using-python) - code on how to navigate between neighbouring cells was based on an exmaple fro this website.
+* [AskPython](https://www.askpython.com/python/examples/create-minesweeper-using-python) - code on how to navigate between neighboring cells was based on an example from this website.

 ### __Acknowledegements__